radiantmediaplayer/rmp-vast/README.md

 `params.maxNumRedirects: Number` the number of VAST wrappers the player should follow before triggering an error.
 Default: 4.

+`params.pauseOnClick: Boolean` when an ad is clicked - pause or not VAST player (linear) or content player (non-linear).
+Default: true.

 `params.skipMessage: String` the skip message to show on player when a skippable ad is detected and the ad is in a state where it can be skipped.
 Default: 'Skip ad'.

 `params.skipWaitingMessage: String` the skip message to show on player when a skippable ad is detected and the ad is in a state where it cannot be skipped.
 Default: 'Skip ad in'.
 This will be completed by the number of seconds remaining before the ad state changes to a state where it can be skipped.